 If you've been diagnosed with PD or some other movement disorder, either recently or several years ago, I highly recommend you give Kreig a call TODAY and get yourself into the PFC now.
 He's going to push you and motivate you.
 I promise you, you will see improvements in a short time and feel so much better.
 Otherwise, you are going to decline rapidly and progress quickly with your symptoms.
 Remember, you're not alone in this.
 All these diseases effect your family too, especially if you lose your independence.
 Do this for yourself and for them.
 I not only speak for myself but for the countless others who attend the PFC every day.
 If you want to speak to me about my personal experiences and success with Kreig and the PFC, I would be glad to answer any questions you may have.

+My name is Melanie Darvidoff.
 In February of 2014, I thought my world was coming to an end.
-I was 52 years old, a wife, mother and successful attorney.
+I was almost 51 years old, a wife, mother and successful New York attorney.
 I had a busy practice and a busy and fulfilled life.
 I traveled a lot across country for business meetings and was fortunate to be able to travel for pleasure.
 And one day, I started noticing that when I walked, I would drag my left foot and I was starting to have some shaking with my left hand.
-I scheduled an appointment with my primary care physician and he referred me to a neurologist.
+I scheduled an appointment with my primary care physician and he referred me to a neurologist affiliated with NYU.
 Within a few minutes, the neurologist diagnosed me with Young Onset Parkinson’s.
 I didn’t understand how this could be happening.
 I was only 52 years old and anything I’d ever heard about Parkinson’s seem to be with the older population.

 Two weeks ago, a new client came into my office seeking legal advice.
 During our brief introduction, she mentioned she had been diagnosed with Parkinson’s 7 years ago.
 I could barely tell she had the disease.
 I told her of my diagnosis only 3 years ago.
 My symptoms were already more noticeable than hers.
 She asked if I exercised.
 I told her of my recent experience.
 She referred to Kreig Marks and the Parkinson’s Fitness Center.
 I had no idea what it was about or what to expect, but, I picked up the phone and called Kreig.
 During our phone conversation, he was very sensitive to my feelings and fears and very knowledgeable of the disease and its progression.
 I was impressed with his expansive resume and references.
 I scheduled a consultation with him.

-After the consultation, I attended my first session with him.
+A couple days later I had a consultation with Kreig.
+He's very intelligent, kind and very humble.
+He's not comfortable talking about his accomplishments.
+Two days later I had my first session with him at my home.
 It was not easy but Kreig modified exercises to my ability level.
-I won’t like, I am very out of shape.
+I won’t lie, I am very out of shape.
 I’m going to be a challenge for him.
 The next day, I was very sore.
 But strangely, I felt much better than I have in a long time.
-I attended my next session a few days later.
-During my 3rd session, I met 2 guys there who also had Parkinson’s, Dale and Chris.
+I had my next session a few days later.
+During my 3rd session, we exercised outdoors.
+I met two guys there who also had Parkinson’s, Dale and Chris.
 They are nuts!
 They’ve been training with Kreig for over 2 years now and both do mountain bike racing.
 (Kreig got them started on that too.)
-On my next session, Kreiig had me bring my son’s mountain bike in and Dale, Chris and I did a 30-minute mountain bike circuit around a trail in the back of the center.
+On my next session, we met outdoors again and Kreig had me bring my son’s mountain bike.
+Dale, Chris and I did a 30-minute mountain bike circuit around a trail at a local park (well, they did, mine was more like 15 minutes).
 It was unbelievably difficult.
 But, I did it.
 Chris and Dale were wonderful.

 I am now hooked!
 This is the best thing I’ve done for myself in a long time.
 I’m not a masochist but I can’t wait for my next session(s).
 It’s given me a whole new outlook on my life with Parkinson’s.
 I cannot thank my client enough for referring me to Kreig.